STUDENT/PARENT HANDBOOK -

 - All materials must be non-sectarian and non-denominational.

 - As a general rule, basic, economical items/models must be selected.
-If the student requires a higher-priced, less than basic item/model, a statement from the ES justifying the purchase may be required.
+If the student requires a higher-priced, less than basic item/model, a statement from the TOR justifying the purchase may be required.

-- School & office supplies adequate for learning basic course skills (paper, pencils, etc).
+- School & office supplies adequate for learning basic course skills (paper, pencils, etc) are permitted.

-- Materials for a documented educational project: fabric, wool, yarn enough for one project (exception: no food purchases allowed.)
-ESs are responsible for monitoring the quantities of items purchased.
+- Materials for a documented educational project: fabric, wool, yarn enough for one project (exception: no food purchases allowed) may be purchased.
+TORs are responsible for monitoring the quantities of items purchased.

-- Educational software to instruct and enhance learning in a subject area.
+- Educational software to instruct and enhance learning in a subject area is permitted.

-- Materials must not expose the ES or student to danger or serious injury.
+- Materials must not expose the TOR or student to danger or serious injury.

 - Tracking forms & educational plans are required for certain items.